albertmickel/StreamEventDetector/README.md

 ## Several comments:

-- This demo aims at testing my goal to see how much I can finish in 4 ~ 6 hours: one day at maximium (Sunday)
+- This demo aims at testing my goal to see how much I can finish in 4 ~ 6 hours: one day at maximum (Sunday)
 - Programming started from 11:am, Sunday, 12/08/2024 and ended at 8:52pm, Sunday, 12/08/2024
 - Monday: write up the documentation only (in one hr) and then commit!!
 - So what we have done so far: